foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

 Read Secure Variables from Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a board is fused and closed, the secure storage (RPMB) becomes available and handles the necessary variables to perform the OTA logic.
+After a board is fused and closed, the secure storage—Replay Protected Memory Block (RPMB)—becomes available and handles the necessary variables to perform the OTA logic.
 Secure storage also can be leveraged to store custom device information, like MAC addresses, serial numbers, and other relevant values.

 You may wish to retrieve these values from the application.
 Please refer to the `fiovb-container <https://github.com/foundriesio/containers/tree/master/fiovb-container>`_ example, which brings a simple application to run ``fiovb_printenv`` from inside a container.

 .. _ref-ts-bootdelay:

 Enable U-Boot Boot Delay
 ^^^^^^^^^^^^^^^^^^^^^^^^

 By default, LmP disables U-Boot's boot delay feature for security purposes.
 However, this is a powerful ally during the development phase, as it provides direct access to U-Boot's environment for debugging.

 * **Secured/Closed Boards**